meelgroup/approxmc/python/README.md

 # pyapproxmc: bindings to the ApproxMC model counter

-This directory provides Python bindings to CryptoMiniSat on the C++ level, i.e. when importing pycryptosat, the CryptoMiniSat solver becomes part of the Python process itself.
+This directory provides Python bindings to ApproxMC on the C++ level, i.e. when importing pyapproxmc, the ApproxMC counter becomes part of the Python process itself.

 ## Compiling